 wp-config.php file, a plugin, or the theme on your site.

 Jetpack uses your site’s XML-RPC file to communicate with WordPress.com.
 You can access that file by adding

-xmlrpc.php to the end of your site URL.
+xmlrpc.php it to the end of your site URL.
 When you do so, here is what you should see on your browser, on a line by itself, with no extra content: